Emruur/BadPoets/logbook.md

 *Close to the Air --*

-    Generated Section: '-- As eligible as the' Original Section:  'way As eligible as the'
+    "Generated Section: '-- As eligible as the' Original Section:  'way As eligible as the'
     Title of Original Poem: 'Summer -- we all have seen --'
     Similarity: 0.88